 On the same day, Time magazine’s cover had a similar headline, “The Agents of Outrage” with the cover picture being that of a protest of angry men shouting, holding a Qur’an and a flare.
 The entire cover of Time had a layer of red color, even over the picture.
 When comparing the two, the cover on Time isn’t aiming at Muslims straightforward, not even through their headlines, unlike Newsweek where the title has the word “Muslim” and the men are dressed like typical Muslims.
-Yet in both pictures, through the facial expressions, the stereotype that Muslims are constantly angry and always protesting, and not peacefully, becomes reinforced to the international audience.
-Inside the magazine, where the article starts, the image accompanying the title is a group of men standing, some with their hands in the air.
+Yet in both pictures, through the facial expressions, the stereotype that Muslims are constantly angry and always protesting violently becomes reinforced to the international audience.
+Inside the magazine the image accompanying the title is a group of men standing, some with their hands in the air.
 One is showing the peace sign and the other is holding up a sign that says “nobody but God’s prophet, peace be upon him.”
 They don’t look violent whatsoever, but seem emotional and look to be in a state of marching in a protest.
 These men are standing outside the American embassy in Egypt where they are only protesting.
 There is no evidence of looting or damages that the men could have caused it.
 This image is very contradictory to the cover image of the magazine because no evidence of “rage” is there.
 The same goes for the second image in the story where five veiled women are standing in protest holding a picture of Khomeini, their supreme leader.
 Only one of the women looks aggravated but there is no evidence in her body language that she will take action except to stand there.
 The other women look passive.

-The last picture, though, is of a truck on fire with a topless man holding both hands up and giving the peace sign.
-This image can easily emit contradiction since the man is showing the peace sign but is standing near a burning truck which one could only assume he was one of the people who caused it.
+The last picture, though, is of a truck on fire with a shirtless man holding both hands up and giving the peace sign.
+This image can easily emit contradiction since the man is showing the peace sign but is standing near a burning truck which one could only assume he was involved in setting on fire.
 The previous two images mentioned had captions explaining where the incident happened and what was happening.
-In this last image, the caption says, “As protests spread to more than 20 countries, governments lost control and flailed desperately to stem the violence.”
+In this last image, the caption says, “As protests spread to more than 20 countries, governments lost control and flailed desperately to stem the violence (Author, year, p.#)”.
 This image, put in the right context, could apply to anything.
 It could have been an image taken from any other protest or conflict zone in the world since there is no evidence, facial or dress wear, to insinuate that it was a Muslim.
 Yet, in the October 8 issue of Newsweek, there is a picture of a truck on fire with the caption, “a police truck in flames near the U.S. Embassy in Cairo, Sept.
 13, 2012.”
 The truck in this issue is very similar to the one in the Sept.
 24 issue, yet there are no people in front of the truck.
-This comparison is made strictly to show that the right caption shows clearly what is happening and where.
+This comparison shows how the right caption clearly indicates what is happening and where.